Gunpowder empires: Gunpowder in Europe

 Europeans are said to have pushed gunpowder technology to its limits, improving the formulas that existed and devising new uses of the substance after it was introduced to Europe via the Silk Road in the thirteenth century.
 Europeans were improving gunpowder a century after the first gun was invented in China.

 Roger Bacon, a renowned early European alchemist (1214 – 1292), set forth the marvels of the world; key among them was the ingredients of gunpowder.
 With these ingredients available, European scientists, inventors and alchemists went on to create corned gunpowder, which had a different refinement process.
 It entailed adding a wet substance to the gunpowder and then drying it as a mixture.
 With this improved gunpowder technology, German friar Berthold Schwarz invented the first European cannon in 1353.

-Europeans also improved the gunpowder firearms which had been made in China and the Middle East, creating stronger and more durable rifles using advanced European metalworking techniques.
+Due to constant warfare, Europe saw an exponential growth innovation of gunpowder firearms, making it the most advanced in the whole world.
+Europeans improved the gunpowder firearms which had been made in China and the Middle East, creating much stronger and more durable rifles using advanced European metalworking techniques.
 They learned how to calculate the amount of force exerted by the gas contained in a gun's chamber, which led to guns with the power to fire greater distances.

 Improved gunpowder from Europe later, in 1520, reached China on a Portuguese ship, though Turkish arquebuses may have reached China before Portuguese ones.
 The Ottomans and Portuguese introduced the cannon, improved rifles and other advancements to China, hundreds of years after gunpowder's original invention in China, bringing gunpowder's journey through Asia full circle.

+In fiction

+Harry Turtledove wrote "Gunpowder Empire", an alternative history novel whose premise is that, had the Roman Empire survived until the invention of gunpowder, it might have become a "Gunpowder Empire" similar to the above and survived into the 21st century.